doudi25/Geometric_Deep_learning/README.md

 # Geometric_Deeplearning
-Using geometric_deeplearning on wikipedia_netowrk with different architectures : Graph_Convolutional_Network and Graph_Attention_Network
+Using geometric_deeplearning on Cora dataset from Platenoid with different architectures : Graph_Convolutional_Network and Graph_Attention_Network